micha/jtemplate/README.markdown

 Quickstart
 ----------

+1. Create a github repo.

+2. From the new repo do @git pull git://github.com/micha/jtemplate.git master@.

-1. Edit the _build.xml_ file to your liking.
+3. Edit the _build.xml_ file to your liking.
 The first few properties are clearly marked, and are expected to be set for your specific project.

-2. Run 'ant init'.
-This deletes .git and makes you a _/src_ tree with a Main class stub and the _resources/_, _lib/_, and _doc/_ directories for your resource files, external jarfile dependencies, and project documentation.
+4. Run @ant init@.
+This makes you a _/src_ tree with a Main class stub and the _resources/_, _lib/_, and _doc/_ directories for your resource files, external jarfile dependencies, and project documentation.

-3. You're cooking!
+5. Run @ant install@.
+This creates the jar file and wrapper script in the _dist/_ directory and installs the wrapper in a bin directory in your path (or wherever you specify at the prompt).

+5. Done.
+The wrapper script is named the same as your project name, so you can run the Java app in the terminal.

 Ant targets you might use from here on out (remember ant -projecthelp):

-+ 'all' or 'dist'
++ 'install'
 + 'clean'
++ 'dist'
 + 'jar'
++ 'compile'
 + 'javadoc'

 Directories